rienthuang/oproute/README.md

 This project is deployed on Google Cloud Platform Cloud Storage Bucket and can be accessed via http://oproute-server.et.r.appspot.com.
 Please ensure you access the link without https.

-The backend server is currently hosted on Google Cloud Platform Compute Engine.
-The server will be down at times as I've yet to optimise it to be always free.

-The backend server does not have an SSL certificate and there is no intention to get one as it will bring up the cost of running it.

 ## Build

 Project is built on Angular 9+